preciofishbone/OmniaDocsG2/pages/page-types/edit-page-type/index.rst

 7. Edit and remove/add sections and blocks the normal way.

-For information about Tenant Page Types, see: :doc:`Tenant Page Types </admin-settings/tenant-settings/webcontent-managament/page-types/index>`
+For more information about tenant page types, see: :doc:`Tenant page types </admin-settings/tenant-settings/webcontent-managament/page-types/index>`

-For information about Section settings, see :doc:`Section settings </pages/page-types/section-settings/index>`
+For information about section settings, see :doc:`Section settings </pages/page-types/section-settings/index>`

-For more information about sections and blocks, see :doc:`Working with Sections and Blocks </pages/page-types/working-with-sections-and-blocks/index>`
+For more information about sections and blocks, see :doc:`Working with sections and blocks </pages/page-types/working-with-sections-and-blocks/index>`